hrmts/validate/README.md

-# @Hrmts/Validator.js
+# @Hrmts/Validate
 [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url]

-A validation library that validates string inputs, and returns an object.

 ##Info
 **Error messages may be subject to change**

-This is a validation library that not only returns true or false depending on validation result, but it also returns a spesific error message..
+This is a validation library that not only returns true or false depending on validation result, but it also returns a spesific error message.

+This project is inpired by [https://npmjs.org/package/validator](https://npmjs.org/package/validator) .

 ## Installation

-	npm install @hrmts/validator.js
+	npm install @hrmts/validate

+###usage
-	import validate from '@hrmts/validator.js'
+	import validate from '@hrmts/validate'
-	console.log(validator.textInput("Yes")) // {isValid:true, message:""}
+	console.log(validate.textInput("Yes")) // { isValid: true, message: "" }
+You can also import a single validator if you like.

+	import {textInput} from '@hrmts/validate/lib/textInput'
+	console.log(textInput("Yes")); // { isValid: true, message: "" }

 ###Validators